giggi0x00/Fuzzing_Everything/README.md

 # Fuzzing_Everything

-Tools e example to fuzz everything you want through software manipulation.
+Fuzz everything you want through software manipulation.
 TO DO